isaacnwt/isaacnwt/README.md

 - 📚 Here you can find some of my studing projects
 - 💻 I'm a lover of technology and inovation
-- 🌱 Developer of management and simulation softwares to sugarcane processing mills
+- 🌱 Operational developer of planning and management softwares to sugarcane processing mills
-- 🚀 4.0 Industry
 - 🏃🏾‍♂️ Just starting...

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=isaacnwt&layout=compact&theme=radical)